naftalimurgor/CMake.sh/README.md

 ```bash
 $ cmake --version
 ```
-If installation was successful, you'll see output like below:
+If the installation completed successfully, you'll see output like below:
 ```bash
 cmake version 3.5.1